Rotten Calder: Historical and scenic associations

-The gorge of the Rotten Calder Water was celebrated in books and poems for its grandeur and lush ivy-tied crags.
+The gorge of the Rotten Calder Water was celebrated in numerous books and poems over the centuries for its scenic grandeur and lush ivy-tied crags.
 Many traces of 18th- and 19th-century landscape additions can be traced in the park, as well as old mines, quarries, and religious sites.
-After passing under the General's Bridge at Stoneymeadow, the Water flows by Crossbasket Castle (House) in an easterly direction, and on through the former estates of Greenhall and Milheugh where the valley is seen to give way to wide flood plains.
+After passing under the General's Bridge at Stoneymeadow Road, the Water flows by Crossbasket Castle (House) in an easterly direction, and on through the former estates of Greenhall and Milheugh where the valley is seen to give way to wide haughlands (flood plains).